 The traditional strength and conditioning training model minimizes the need for breath work.
 You can easily avoid breathing at all during low rep strength work, and most people don’t experience breathing challenges during low intensity conditioning or “cardio” when compared to a mixed modal setting.

 Then CrossFit came along and ‘messed’ everything up.
 Now there is heavy lifting and barbells combined with cyclical movements like running and rowing and everything in between all mashed into one workout.
-This mixed modal activity much more challenging on the breath.
+This mixed modal activity is much more challenging on the breath.

 The demands on the breath for a front squat are not the same as the power clean are not the same the assault bike are not the same as pull-ups.

 Unique Breathing Demands Movement-By-Movement

-It is very easy to let the sheer number of exercises in Functional Fitness overwhelm you in the moment you realize each has their own unique breath requirements.
+It is very easy to let the sheer number of exercises in CrossFit overwhelm you in the moment you realize each has their own unique breath requirements.

 Understand that positioning, mobility, comfort, speed and load will all have an impact on the way a person breaths during any giving movement.